 I consider myself a media literacy education diplomat: You can find my published writings slathered across a wide spectrum of academic audiences, including those of Society and Business Review, the Journal of Technology and Teacher Education, Library Trends, and Action in Teacher Education.
-In Spring 2013 I was awarded a sabbatical to finish my second book, titled Healthy Teens, Healthy Schools: How Media Literacy Can Renew Education in the United States (Rowman & Littlefield, 2015) that intertwines my interests across disciplinary borders: communication, technology, education, media literacy and the urgent need for health literacy (including mental health media literacy) among young people.
+In Spring 2013 I was awarded a sabbatical to finish my second book, titled Healthy Teens, Healthy Schools: How Media Literacy Can Renew Education in the United States (Rowman & Littlefield, 2015) that intertwined my interests across disciplinary borders: communication, technology, education, media literacy and the urgent need for health media literacy among young people.

 In 2019, I celebrated my 50th birthday and also 25 years teaching in the Academy.
-I am currently working on my third book, Becoming Media Literate Through Disney (Myers Education Press, forthcoming in 2020).
 I also created an academic coaching firm that I named La Vitae Loca, for obvious reasons.
 In 2020 I published my third book (during the coronavirus pandemic) titled, Navigating media literacy: A pedagogical tour of Disneyland (Myers Education Press).
 The book is not about Disneyland.
 Really.

-So far my three greatest achievements are: 1) raising four children, which I find to be much more difficult than childbearing; 2) surviving a marriage that lasted two decades; and 3) accomplishing 1 and 2 at the same time.
+So far my three greatest achievements are: 1) raising four children, which I found/find to be much more difficult than childbearing; 2) being married for two decades; and 3) accomplishing 1 and 2 at the same time.